bogdansoft/notes/java_core.md

 ```
 import java.time.*; // import time classes
 ```
 + LocalDate Contains just a date—no time and no time zone.
-A good example of LocalDate is your birthday this year.
+A good example of LocalDate is your birthday this year.
 It is your birthday for a full day, regardless of what time it is.
 + LocalTime Contains just a time—no date and no time zone.
 A good example of LocalTime is midnight.
 It is midnight at the same time every day.
 + LocalDateTime Contains both a date and time but no time zone.
 A good example of